 This article is about Hootsuite plan pricing and how much it actually costs based on your specific needs.

-Instead, we’ll reveal pricing information NOT found on the Hootsuite pricing page.
-We believe that “under the hood” information is much more valuable in your search for a great fitting social media management tool.
+You most likely looked at the Hootsuite pricing page, so we won’t repeat what you already know Instead, we’ll reveal pricing information NOT found on the Hootsuite pricing page.
+“Under the hood” information is much more valuable in your search for the right social media management tool for your business.

 Here’s a very high-level summary:

 - How much is Hootsuite?
-Great question.
 The Hootsuite pricing page only gives you annual pricing information.
 It doesn’t show the monthly pricing, which can cost 60% or more per month.

 - Many “advanced” features are not available with the Professional and Team plans.
-If you need such features as content approval workflow, campaign reports, or a content library to name just a few, you must sign up for the upfront, annual commitments of either the Business or Enterprise plan.
+Need such features as content approval workflow, campaign reports, or a content library?
+Then you must sign up for the upfront annual commitments.

 - Agencies might struggle to find value with Hootsuite based on the tool’s user/profile limitations and advanced features.
 Agencies and businesses that need to manage more than 20 social media profiles or need more than 3 users on their account soon find themselves doubling or tripling their cost to get the users, profiles, or features they need.